 - Link joint applicants and/or any individual identified as your spouse or partner, in our own records;

-- Take both your and their information into account in future applications by either or both of you; and
+- Take both your personal information and your personal partner’s personal information (if you have one) into account in future applications by either or both of you; and

-- Verify your identity and the identity of your spouse/partner and/or;
+- Verify your identity and the identity of your spouse/partner;

 - Undertake checks for the prevention and detection of fraud and/or money laundering;